SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Failable Initializers
 ---------------------

-It is sometimes useful to define a class, structure, or enumeration for which initialization can fail.
+It's sometimes useful to define a class, structure, or enumeration for which initialization can fail.
 This failure might be triggered by invalid initialization parameter values, the absence of a required external resource,